CedricLittman/Westminster/README.md

  - HTML files, these are the actual pages
  - Image files.
 There are three different image types and they have all been optimised
  - CSS file.
-This containes the styling for the HTML pages that is not taken care of by Bootstrap
+This contains the styling for the HTML pages that is not taken care of by Bootstrap

 The HTML files are in the root directory, the other files are in the assets folder.
 The assets folder itself contains two subdirectories, one containing all the images (called images) and the other containing the CSS file (called css).

 # Technologies used

 Only HTML and CSS were allowed and the site had to be fully responsive.
-Bootstrap 5 was used to make the site resposive, in particular its flexbox and grid technologies and capabilities.
+Bootstrap 5 was used to make the site responsive, in particular its flexbox and grid technologies and capabilities.
 Many Bootstrap classes were used as they improved the appearance of the site.

 Some Bootstrap classes use Java Script but, as this was invisible to the programmer,  we were told they were allowed.

 The head of each page contains meta tags to help the site to be found and improve its rankings in search results and contains information such as author and name.

 The project was developed and hosted on Github from several locations using different computers.

+# Basic Structure

+In order to make the code easy to follow and to comply with the site specification the following were implemented and checked:
+The site was deployed on Github which was also used for version control The site was organised into logical directories.
+The pages are in the root directory, and the other files in subdirectories contained in the Assets directory.
+The Assets directory itself contained two directories, one containing the CSS styling file called CSS and the other, called Images, contained all the optimised images.

+# Accesibility

+All screen reader descriptors were completed so all image and navigation descriptions are accessible to those using screen readers.
+The pages were tested for those with colour blindness (below) and was easy navigate by persons with those disabilties.
+The site contains many images and these could not be made more accessibleto those with colour blindness.

+The site can be navigated by a Navbar and it links to the social sitesfrom icons in the footer.
+The code itself is organised by function and each part described by a comment line.
+In the code semantic tags have been used as much as possible and the function of each part is easy to discern with the semantic tags and the comments.

+Broken links are a common problem with websites and cause much frustraton to the visitor.
+Each of the links was checked several times and found to work so, a the time of submission, there were no broken links.

+Commenting out code is used repeatedly by e to test code and to find and analyse parts which are not working so all the code was inspected to ensure the only commented out code left were actual comments.

+The site has a form and each of the fields must be completed before the form can be submitted.

+In order to make the code and site in total accessible the code has all been indented by the format document command and all the folder and file names describe what they contain.

 ## Requirements and Installation
 The site only requires six HTML pages and one style page to be hosted although there are many image files too.
 Any additional support is called from scripts in those pages.